Can computers enhance the work of teachers? The debate is on

 It was one of 10 schools to win a $10 million grant in a national competition aimed at reinventing American high schools that is funded by Lauren Powell Jobs, widow of Apple founder Steve Jobs.

-Naia McNett, a lively 15-year-old who hopes to become "the African-American and female Bill Gates," remembers feeling so bored and unchallenged in fourth grade that she stopped doing homework and her grades slipped.
+Naia McNatt, a lively 15-year-old who hopes to become "the African-American and female Bill Gates," remembers feeling so bored and unchallenged in fourth grade that she stopped doing homework and her grades slipped.

-At the academy, "I don't get bored 'cause I guess I am pushed so much," said McNett, a sophomore.
+At the academy, "I don't get bored 'cause I guess I am pushed so much," said McNatt, a sophomore.
 "It makes you like you need to do more, you need to know more."

-In math class, McNett quickly worked through quadratic equations on her laptop.
+In math class, McNatt quickly worked through quadratic equations on her laptop.
 When she finished, the system spitted out additional, more challenging problems.

 Her math teacher, Britney Wray, says that in her previous school she was torn between advanced learners and those who lagged significantly.
 She says often she wouldn't know if a student was failing a specific unit until she started a new one.

-Note: This story has been corrected to change spelling of student's name to McNatt, instead of McNett.